CISOfy/handbook/README.md

 ## Workplace
 There is no reason to have your desk cluttered with papers and other stuff.
 The brain of humans work best when things are structured and ordered.
 For this reason a clean desk helps you focusing on the right things, keeping distractions to a minimum.

+## Travel
+Travelling can be joy, or a pain.
+Check first with your manager what we can do regarding travelling and accomodations like hotel nights.